Always up-to-date LTT and NRST Frequently Asked Questions

 LAWPRO encourages Ontario lawyers to carefully review the information released by the Ministry of Finance and Teranet on the changes to the LTT and the new NRST.
-Lawyers may face some challenges in implementing these changes into the handling of a file, in particular, trying to take all appropriate steps to comply with legislation that hasn’t even been released in draft form yet.
+Lawyers may face some challenges in implementing these changes into the handling of a file, in particular, trying to take all appropriate steps to comply with Bill 134 (see link above) that hasn’t been passed into law yet.
 As you will see in the frequently asked questions below, there are some scenarios where it is not clear what the legislation will require based on the information released by the Ministry of Finance thus far.
 Lawyers who find themselves facing questions on what they should do to comply with the LTT and NRST changes are encouraged to seek direction from the Ministry of Finance at the contact noted in the next paragraph.

 Where can I find or get information from the Ministry of Finance?

 - Who can answer my LTT and NRST questions?
 The government has directed that lawyers who have questions or are looking for assistance on the LTT and NRST changes should contact: